maximomacchi/maximomacchi/README.md

 ## Who Am I? 👨🏼‍💻

-#### Hi!
+Hi!
 My name is Max and I live in Chicago.
 I am a Software Engineer specializing on the front-end side of the stack.
-My current focus is building responsive, scalable, and secure React-based web apps.
+My current focus is building responsive, accessible, and beautiful design systems and React-based UIs.

-## Recent Projects 🔧
-- CSV Parser
-  - CSV Parser where users can upload CSV files to be parsed and analyzed.
-Files are stored locally once uploaded and data analytics are shown to user.
-Built using React and Node.js.
-- URL Shortener
-  - URL shortener where users can input a URL and receive a shortened link, taking the user to the original URL inputted.

 ## My tech toolbox 🧰
 - JavaScript